-Main findings: The benchmarking of the competitive positioning of the department compared to those best in class showed that the department is positioned better in terms of output and resources than in terms of processes.
-The total index of performance was good, even though progress could be made on some items.
+Main findings: The benchmarking of the competitive positioning of the department compared to those best in class, revealed that the department is positioned better in terms of output and resources than in terms of processes.
+The overall performance index was good, even though progress could be made on some items.

-Key messages: This case study illustrates the possibility of valuing three aspects of IC: resources, processes and output.
+Key messages: This case study illustrates the possibility of valuing three aspects of Intellectual Capital: resources, processes and output.
 This offers several advantages:

-- benchmarking corporate performance; - correction of the market's possible value overestimates: - the indication of areas of improvement; - the possibility of developing performance indicators directly connected to operational responsibilities such as: the direction of research for investment in R&D, the direction for product design responsibility, development that optimises the "time-to-market" constraints, or the direction of human resources for the motivation and the development of human capital, whether it is considered on the individual or collective level; - the presentation of a reasonable indication of the value of the firm.
+- benchmarking corporate performance; - correcting the market's possible value overestimates; - indicating areas of improvement; - the possibility to develop performance indicators that are directly connected to operational responsibilities such as: the direction of research for investment in R&D, the direction for product design responsibility, development that optimises the "time-to-market" constraints, or the direction of human resources for the motivation and development of human capital, whether it is considered on the individual or collective level; - the presentation of a reasonable indication of the value of the firm.

-In the European funded PRISM research project the value creation process was modelled as a 'value mixer' (see figure 5).
+In the European funded PRISM research project, the value creation process was modelled as a 'value mixer' (see Figure 7).
 The four blocks are intended to represent the strategic assets of an enterprise or a nation.
 They are laid out horizontally to represent the fact that such assets can be accessed from both within and without the traditional legal boundaries of the enterprise.
-The value adding generic space is on the borderline where the internal IC meets the external IC.
+The value adding generic space is on the borderline where the internal Intellectual Capital meets the external Intellectual Capital.

-3 The IC-dVAI® has been developed by A. Bounfour.
+5 The IC-dVAl[®] has been developed by A. Bounfour.
 (Bounfour, 2000, 2003)

 To the left of the "value creation mixer" lie the tangible and intangibles assets over which ownership rights can - more or less - be elaborated.
 Tangible goods would include physical assets such as land and buildings, and plant, machinery and equipment.
-Intangible goods would include packaged and codified assets such as software, brands, trademarks, licenses, and legal intellectual property rights (IPR) of scientific discoveries.
+Intangible goods would include packaged and codified assets such as software, brands, trademarks, licenses, and the legal intellectual property rights (IPR) of scientific discoveries.

-To the right of the "value creation mixer" lie the intangible competences and latent idle capabilities or in other words capital in waiting.
+To the right of the "value creation mixer" lie the intangible competences and latent idle capabilities or, in other words, capital in waiting.
 Intangible competences embrace the organizational capital such as culture, networks and the human capital, which is effectively, leased for productive use from the individual knowledge workers.
 Latent capabilities are what investors, in particular venture capitalists, are interested in.
 The discovery and exploitation of this value shaping space is where top leadership truly differentiates itself.
 In further elaborated terms, it can be viewed as IC-in-waiting and externalized for society innovations.

-Figure 5: Value areas for IC entrepreneurship
+Figure 7: Value areas for IC entrepreneurship

-At the core is "value creation space".
-It is where IC leadership faces the challenge of leveraging these longitudinal resources and create economic value adding.
-This is the space for knowledge entrepreneurship.
+At the core is the "Value Creation Space".
+It is where IC leadership faces the challenge of leveraging these longitudinal resources and create added economic value.
+This is the space for "Knowledge Entrepreneurship".
 It might lead to growth of capital on the balance sheet as well as impairment of the balance sheet.
-A critical question will emerge: What is the knowledge leadership of today doing to avoid erosion and instead leverage the idle IC in waiting and how do we know about this from improved IC Reporting?
+A critical question will emerge: What is the knowledge leadership of today doing to avoid erosion and instead leverage the idle Intellectual Capital in waiting and how do we know about this from improved IC Reporting?

 PRISM tried to delineate the intangibles into separate parts.
 The enterprise value is increasingly contingent on the effective organization of its networked processes.
-What makes the difference is the interactive organization of the intangibles related to human, relational and organizational capital4.
+What makes the difference is the interactive organization of the intangibles related to Human, Relational and Organizational Capital6.